 Neither the credentials for

 manager are taken into account in

-to authenticate directly against the
+tries to connect and authenticate directly as the

-account, which is why those accounts
+account, which is why those proxied accounts should be protected

 '' in the host part, which matches any host.

 If you set up a default proxy user, take care to also check

-in the host part, because that also matches any host, but has precedence
+'%' also matches any host, but has precedence

 '' by the rules that the server uses to

 sort account rows internally (see

-Section 4.4, “Access Control, Stage 1: Connection Verification”).
+Section 4.5, “Access Control, Stage 1: Connection Verification”).

 Suppose that a MySQL installation includes these two accounts: